 What’s the best way to compare insurance quotes?

 Don’t waste time entering your information at dozens of websites.
 Insurify can quickly and easily compare insurance quotes across up to 20 insurance companies.
-Just need to enter your info once, and Insurify's AI virtual agent will provide you with a side-by-side comparison of the cheapest rates.
+Just need to enter your info once, and an AI virtual agent will provide you with a side-by-side comparison of the cheapest rates.
 Insurify makes it easy to select the lowest premium for the coverage you need, so your policy fits your family and your budget.

 Buying renters insurance is a no-brainer, since a policy costing just dollars per month can protect your belongings and provide you with peace of mind.
 With a little elbow grease and our simple tips, you can quickly find a plan that meets your needs and your budget.